 The pool was first put into use in 1901, as a tidal pool in which seawater was allowed to flow in through flood gates and then released.
 The pool was transitioned from the tidal pool to a concrete pool after 1969.
+The majority of pool construction occurred in 1972, making the pool and facilities approximately 45 years old.

 The facility's last major upgrade occurred in 1999 when the City converted the salt water pool to a recirculating, fresh water pool.
-Yearly maintenance is performed on the facility in order to keep it operational before each summer season.
+Significant yearly maintenance and repairs are performed on the facility in order to keep it operational before each summer season.

-The bathhouse building and filter building were built the same time as the pool in 1901.
+The bathhouse building was built the same time as the pool in 1901.
 Maintenance renovations have been regularly performed by the city throughout its lifetime.
 This includes painting, fixture upgrades, ADA compliance upgrades, and new roofing.
 Figure A below shows a view of the existing building.